 Eastern’s defense in 2013 featured a pair of All-Americans (cornerback T.J.
-Lee and linebacker Ronnie Hamlin), plus one Freshman All-American (defensive end Samson Ebukam).
+Lee III and Hamlin), plus one Freshman All-American (defensive end Samson Ebukam).
 Lee finished his career as a three-time first team All-Big Sky Conference selection.
 The Eagles held its first three league opponents to just 43 points (14.3 per game) in helping EWU to its first-ever perfect 8-0 finish in the Big Sky.

 Graham’s defense in 2012 limited Idaho to three points in a season-opening 20-3 victory, then held three more opponents to 19 points or less.
 The squad featured a trio of All-Americans – Lee, Hamlin and defensive end Jerry Ceja.

 Injures plagued the defense in 2011, but Eastern did hold perennial playoff participant Montana to 17 points and ended the season by holding Idaho State to 14 points.
 The Eagles featured first team All-Big Sky selections Matt Johnson (safety) and Lee, with Johnson eventually getting drafted in the fourth round by the Dallas Cowboys of the National Football League.
 Johnson, who finished his Eastern career with 341 tackles to rank fifth in school history and eighth all-time in the Big Sky, missed Eastern’s last four games of his senior season with a biceps injury.
 He was one of seven starters on the defensive side who lost time because of injuries, including two lost for the season.